🧡 Skip to main content🔍 Skip to search

 Save login history

 The File input line now should contain C:\User Login History\login history.txt parameter.
-In order to add current date to file name, put the cursor exactly between history and .txt, enter space character and click on Variable Wizard button.
+In order to add the current date to file name, put the cursor exactly between history and .txt, enter a space character and click the Variable Wizard button.

 We need to choose the Date variable from Date & Time category.
-Since we need to use date in file name, we should choose the format which contains only characters allowed in file name.
+Since we need to use date in file name, we should choose a format that contains only characters allowed in a file name.
 Also, sorting files should be easy.
-That is why let us choose the Year / Month / Day format and specify - (dash) as separator character.
-Mark Add leading zero checkbox as well.
+That is why let us choose the Year / Month / Day format and specify - (dash) as the separator character.
+Mark the Add leading zero checkbox as well.

 Variable Wizard: Adjust date 4 hours